alphagov/govuk-design-system/src/styles/type-scale/index.md

 Like the [spacing](/styles/spacing/) scale, every point on the type scale uses a line height in a multiple of 5px.
 This creates a consistent vertical rhythm, which makes pages easier to scan and read.

-All sizes in the type scale are shown here in pixels (px).
-GOV.UK Frontend outputs CSS in relative units, like EM or REM.
+GOV.UK Frontend outputs CSS in relative units like `em` or `rem`.
 This helps the type resize better when zoomed or magnified.
-But we've used pixels so it's easier to understand.
+But we've used pixels (px) here so it's easier to understand.

 ## Responsive behaviour